 Use Explorer address bar as Run box

-You may not have done this before, but you can also use its address bar as a Run box.
+Most of us use the Run box, the Start Search box or the Taskbar address bar to execute Run commands.
+Now you may not have done this before, but you can also use the Explorer address bar as a Run box.
 It is quite simple to do it.
-Now this feature is not something new in Windows 10 – it existed in Windows 8.1 and maybe even in earlier versions.
+Now, this feature is not something new in Windows 10 – it existed in Windows 8.1 and maybe even in earlier versions.

 If you have Windows File Explorer open, and you need to open any of built-in Windows tools, Control Panel applet or features, there is no need for you to open a Run box.
 We have seen how you can Run Commands from Start Search, now let us see how to do this.

 To execute Run command from Windows File explorer, simply type any of the usual Run commands like msconfig, cmd, gpedit.msc, regedit, cleanmgr, etc., in the address bar and hit Enter.
 The command will be executed, and the tool or setting opened.

 You can even open your system folders like Documents, Downloads, Pictures, Videos, etc. Simply type documents, downloads, pictures, videos, etc., respectively to navigate directly to that folder.